RobertWalter83/SodiumSamples/README.md

 ```
 - Set focus into the result area and press the arrow keys
 - Replace the "Arrows" by "Wasd"

-There is a known issue where the text editor sometimes doesn't show a caret anymore once you switched focus.
-If that happens, you have to restart.

 ### 7. Move a Drawing
 ```csharp